dlehn/Skype-Utility-Project/README.md

 ## What is it?

-The Skype Utility Project is a plugin for *Skype for Windows Desktop*, adding some useful functionality the developers were too lazy to implement.
+The Skype Utility Project is a plugin for *Skype for Windows Desktop*, adding some useful functionality the original developers were too lazy to implement.
+(Please note that this plugin works **only** with the Windows Dekstop version of Skype, other platforms are not supported.)

 Features as of now are:
 - Enable/Disable text formatting: The latest Skype version started automatically formatting sent messages based on some special characters (e.g. \*bold\* or ~strike~) which annoyed a lot of people (including us).
 You can now turn that of with just one click!